ctmakro/site/content/on_learning/course_resources.md

 # Learning Resources

 Below are my recommendation on Learning Resources for ML and DL newbies.
-If you find yourself in the list, that means your course material is excellent and helped me a lot.
+If you find yourself in the list, that means your work/material is excellent and helped me a lot.

 - *Machine Learning* Andrew Ng 吴恩达 ⭐️⭐️⭐️⭐️⭐️